ImagicTheCat/Tsux/README.md

 ```

 ## About
-Tsux is written by ImagicTheCat, a very lazy developer who didn't understand complexity.
+Tsux is written by ImagicTheCat, a very lazy developer who can't understand complexity.
 The library is under the MIT licence and based on FastCGI.
-I hope you will enjoy it and make awesome C++ website !
+I hope you will enjoy it and made awesome C++ website !